SteelCompendium/data-md-dse/Bestiary/Monsters/Griffons/Statblocks/Striped Condor Griffon.md

     usage: Triggered action
     distance: Ranged 5
     target: The triggering creature
-    trigger: The griffon flies directly above a creature within distance
+    trigger: The griffon flies directly above a creature within distance.
     effects:
       - name: Effect
         effect: The griffon dives down onto the target, taking no damage from falling if